Solution | AML Alerts Triage#

 Note

-In addition to reading this document, it is recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.
+In addition to reading this document, it’s recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.

 Similarly, transactions_history and new_transactions are stacked together.
-New transactions correspond to the last day’s transactions but both datasets share the same schema.
+New transactions correspond to the last day’s transactions, but both datasets share the same schema.

 This zone also combines client information (accounts) with segments representing KYC created client categories.